faxad/activflow/README.md

 ### Introduction
 **ActivFlow** is a generic, light-weight and extensible workflow engine for agile development and automation of complex Business Process operations.

 Developers can emphasize towards mapping the Business Process model as ActivFlow workflow without having to worry about implementing the core workflow processing logic.
-The generic implementation of the workflow engine manages the automation of the Business Processes from start to finish as per the defined flow.
+The generic implementation of the workflow engine manages the automation of the Business Processes from start to finish in accordance with the defined flow.

-What defines an ActivFlow workflow?
+What is an ActivFlow workflow?
 - Business Process flow mapped as ActivFlow configuration
-- Definition of data that needs to be captured for each activity (state)
+- Definition of data to be captured for each activity (state)
 - Business Roles mapped to workflow activities
-- Rules for transitioning between activities
+- Rules applied on transitions between activities

 ![alt tag](https://cloud.githubusercontent.com/assets/6130967/14062046/b055de98-f3a2-11e5-9d13-e74e4a9252f7.png)